Who we are

 Through honest feedback, down-to-earth stories, and even humor, you will develop your capacity to meet your relationship challenges that have, up to now, seemed insurmountable.
 All in an understandable context.

-People are surprised how open they can be with us about the most delicate of subjects, even men and women struggling with sexual integrity issues.
+People are surprised how open they can be with us about the most delicate of subjects, even men and women struggling with sexual integrity issues or sexual intimacy issues.
 You will find each of us candid, caring, and collaborative.

 COUPLES THERAPY INC.